Pod-Point/homestead/docs/InstallationAndUse.md

 ```

 <a id="setup--using-homestead-from-anywhere"></a>
-## Using Homestead From Any Folder
+## Using Homestead from Any Folder

 Add the following script to your bash profile (or any other one you're using).
 For instance: